But that’s not what he finds when he looks outside.

 “How’d it go, Eric?”

 “You and John and Adam were all right-on about how my folks would react.
 They said they’d been waiting for me to tell them.
 They said they’d figured it out a couple years ago.
 Then when John started coming over and I went to his place a lot, that nailed it.
-They insisted that I ask John and his folks to come over, and I did, and they did.
+They insisted that I ask John and his folks to come over, so I did, then they did.
 It was like a big love fest.
 It was so embarrassing!”

 “Why was it embarrassing?”